beeender/richclip/README.md

 [xsel](https://github.com/astrand/xclip), [wl-clipboard](https://github.com/bugaevc/wl-clipboard)
 or other command line clipboard tools.

 - Supports Multiple environments.
-Xorg and Wayland are supported by the current version.
-MacOS and Windows are planned.
+Xorg, Wayland and MacOS are supported by the current version.
+Windows is planned.
 - Recognizes the environment automatically, and choose the right clipboard to use.
 - Supports multiple content with different mime-types simultaneously.
 A typical